Russia vetoes UN resolution on chemical weapons in Syria

 France, which voted in favor of renewing the mandate for the Joint Investigative Mechanism (JIM), also expressed alarm.

-"It promises great difficulties for the future," the French representative told the council.
+"It promises great difficulties for the future," French Ambassador François Delattre told the council.

 In April, more than 80 people were killed in a sarin attack on the rebel-held Syrian town of Khan Sheikhoun -- an attack that prompted the United States to launch 59 Tomahawk cruise missiles at a Syrian airbase.

-A joint report from the United Nations and international chemical weapons inspectors last month determined the Syrian regime was responsible for the attack.
+A joint report from the United Nations and international chemical weapons inspectors last month determined the Syrian regime of Bashar al-Assad was responsible for the attack.

+Thursday's resolution received 11 votes in favor and two against, with two abstentions.
+But because one of the votes against it was from Russia, a permanent council member, the resolution failed to pass.

+It means that the JIM's mandate expires at midnight Thursday, rather than be extended for another year.